-How Many Phones Can Your Internet Connection Reasonably Support?
+How Many Phones Can My Internet Connection Support?

-Look at the 2nd two numbers on your speed test: The Download Speed and Upload Speed.
-Take whichever number is lower (typically the upload speed) – we’re going to call this your bandwidth speed.
-Now match your bandwidth speed with the closest number in the chart above.
-This gives you a rough idea of how many VoIP lines you can support.
+Take whichever number is lower (typically the upload speed) – we’ll call this your bandwidth speed.
+Now match your bandwidth with the number in the chart below:

 What Do The VoIP Speed Test Numbers Mean?

 - Upload Speed – The upload speed which is shown in the upper right hand corner of the above test shows the upload capability of your connection, measured in megabits per second (Mbps).
 Because this number is typically lower than your download speed, this reflects the actual bandwidth available to your computer.

 - Download Speed – Shown in the upper left hand corner of the VoIP speed test shows the download capability of your connection.
 It’s the maximum amount of data your connection can receive, measured in megabits per second (Mbps).
 As long as your upload speed is lower than your download speed, you can ignore this number.
 In the rare case where this number is higher, then this is your actual bandwidth.

 - Ping – the amount of time it takes for your computer to communicate with a server.
 On a VoIP phone call, this constitutes the latency (or delay) between you and person you’re speaking with.
 Small delays aren’t noticeable, so as long as this number is below 100ms, you should be good to go.

 Bandwidth is maximum rate at which your network can transfer data.
 It’s one of the key factors in the VoIP speed test since it determines how many concurrent phone calls your connection can handle.